3d-passgo/3d-passgo-library-android/README.md

 This library includes:

-* PassGoView_Login - A View which can be embedded into a login activity.
-It performs the core functions of 3d passgo:
+* PassGoView_Login - A view which can be embedded into a login activity.
+It performs the core functions of 3D PassGo:
   * show a 3d grid
   * receive user input
   * allow a user to rotate the 3d grid